MbaliMabaso/ConfirmatoryFactorAnalysis_on_SEL_DATA/README.md

 -Re-evaluate factor structure: Some items might fit better under a different latent variable than originally hypothesized.
 -Modify the model by removing problematic items and testing whether the fit indices improve.

+#Technologies Used
+Python (semopy, pandas, matplotlib)
+Confirmatory Factor Analysis (CFA)
+Model Fit Evaluation (CFI, TLI, RMSEA, Chi-Square) Data Visualization

+#How to Run This Analysis
+Install required dependencies:
+pip install semopy pandas matplotlib
+Load the dataset (df) containing the SEL variables.
+Run CFA using semopy:
+model = semopy.Model(model_spec_1)
+model.fit(df)
+Compare model fits and interpret results.

+##Conclusion

+This study explored CFA on SEL data, testing two models.
+Model 2 demonstrated notable improvements over Model 1 but still suggests areas for further refinement.
+The insights gained from this analysis contribute to the development of more reliable SEL assessments in educational research.

+For more details, check the full report in REPORT.md.

+Author

+[Mbali Mabaso]Data Scientist | Data Analyst[[Your LinkedIn](https://www.linkedin.com/jobs/view/4106488511/)] | [Your GitHub]